nihey/react-clipboard.js/README.md

 React.render(<MyView/>, document.getElementById('react-body'));
 ```

-- If you want to provide any contructor option as in `new Clipboard('#id', options)`,
+- If you want to provide any constructor option as in `new Clipboard('#id', options)`,
   you may use `option-*` attributes

 - callbacks will be connected via `on*` attributes (such as onSuccess)